 \subsection{From affine normal varieties to pp-divisors}

-Through out this section we construct a pp-divisors from a normal affine variety endowed with an effective action of a split algebraic torus.
-The prove of part \eqref{theorem Altmann hausen split part a} of \cref{theorem Altmann hausen split} that we present here follows the same strategy used by Altmann and Hausen in \cite[Sections 5 and 6]{altmannhausen}.
-First, we start by building the normal semiprojective variety.
-The construction of such a variety lies over the Geometric Invariant Theory (GIT) \cite{GIT}.
+Through out this section we construct a pp-divisor from an affine normal variety endowed with an effective action of a split algebraic torus.
+The proof of \cref{theorem Altmann hausen split}~\eqref{theorem Altmann hausen split part a} that we present here follows the strategy used by Altmann and Hausen in \cite[Sections 5 and 6]{AH06}.
+First, we start by building the normal semi-projective variety.
+The construction of such a variety lies within the Geometric Invariant Theory (GIT) \cite{GIT}.